MediScribe/docjet-mobile/docs/refactoring/08-file-paths-and-io.md

 - [DONE] No global mutable state in tests; all tests are isolated and parallel-safe.
 - [DONE] All test and implementation code is readable, maintainable, and follows best practice.
 - [DONE] Lessons learned: test isolation, DRY, fail fast, no global state, readable tests, and always run your shit after you change it.
+- [DONE] Audio duration retrieval is now encapsulated in the AudioPlayerAdapter, not in FileManager or a separate retriever.
+FileManager is pure file ops.
+All just_audio logic is in the adapter.
+AudioDurationRetriever and its tests are deleted.
+All usages now call the adapter's getDuration method.
 ---

 ## Refactor Plan: Centralize Path Logic (2024 Update)